-Mulerider EPIC is Southern Arkansas University’s first-ever virtual pitch contest.
+Mulerider EPIC is Southern Arkansas University’s annual virtual pitch contest.
 The competition aims to give students an opportunity to learn how to develop a business pitch and develop their business idea.
-Startup ideas and student owned businesses are welcome to compete.
+Startup ideas and student-owned businesses are welcome to compete.

 1st Place – $1,000